Skip to Content

 • Do not store oysters in a plastic bag or airtight container as they need air.
 If left in a plastic bag, the bag should always be opened.

-• Ideally, oysters are placed flat side up in the bottom of the fridge.
+• Place oysters flat side up, in the bottom of the fridge.
 You can also cover them with a damp cloth to prevent them from drying out.

-How do you know if an oyster is no longer fresh?
+How do you know if an oyster is fresh?

-A hollow, higher-pitched sound means that there is less liquid inside and therefore it is less fresh.
+A hollow, acute sound indicates that there is less liquid inside and, therefore, that the oysters are less fresh.

 On the other hand, a heavy sound is a good sign of freshness.